The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Looking Ahead: Important Open Questions and Solution Directions

 \item {\em Tradeoff between utility and privacy.} Most privacy-preserving techniques in FL fall in the tradeoff space between utility of the model (how accurate is the model under benign circumstances) and the privacy afforded to the data.
 A prototypical example is perturbation of the gradients being reported by the clients.
-This can be done for example through Differential Privacy (DP).
+This can be done through differential privacy (DP).
 Existing solutions show that the loss in utility is sharp for reasonable levels of privacy protection~\cite{wei2020federated,naseri2020local,kim2021federated}.
 There is work to be done in making this tradeoff more gradual.
 Broadly, compelling solutions in this space should be able to provide an adjustable tradeoff between these two dimensions.

-\item {\em From centralization to decentralization.} The question is will privacy be helped by a move toward greater decentralization, away from the coordination of a central federated server.
-The direction of decentralized learning has seen some initial results that indicate the answer to the above question is a yes~\cite{koloskova2020unified,sharma2023learn,li2022learning}.
-However, such decentralization also brings in the vulnerability of the learning process to malicious clients.
+\item {\em From centralization to decentralization.} The big open question is will privacy be helped by a move toward greater decentralization, away from the coordination of a central federated server.
+The direction of decentralized learning has seen some initial results indicating a promising answer~\cite{koloskova2020unified,sharma2023learn,li2022learning}.
+However, such decentralization also brings in the vulnerability of the learning process to malicious clients~\cite{sharma2023flair}.
 The question of how to ensure security to malicious clients in such learning remains open.
-The challenge is how to make such a solution, which has some inherent privacy benefits, also secure to misbehaving participants.
+The challenge is how to make a solution that has inherent privacy benefits also secure to misbehaving participants.

-\item {\em Cerification of privacy.} We need to be able to certify that the privacy achieved by a given solution meets any given regulation, which holds within a jurisdiction.
-Such certification is difficult enough in traditional deterministic programs and more so for the stochastic programs that are at the basis of the FL systems.
-In line with the policy and regulation discussion in Section~\ref{sec:policy}, for FL to become widely adopted in some critical application domains, it would be essential to provide privacy proofs so that the systems can be certified.